Manas-Kandi/OpenWorldExperiment/README.md

 ## 📚 Alignment with DeepMind's Open-Ended Play Research

-Mini-Quest Arena mirrors the loop described in *“Open-Ended Learning Leads to Generally Capable Agents”* by combining:
+The Open-Ended Learning Framework mirrors the loop described in *“Open-Ended Learning Leads to Generally Capable Agents”* by combining:
 - **Dynamic Task Generation** that keeps difficulty “just right,” powered by adaptive curricula and competency tracking.
 - **Goal-Attentive (GOAT) Policies** that echo the blog’s attention-equipped recurrent agents for subgoal discovery.
 - **Population-Based Training (PBT) & Generational Bootstrapping** so each cohort benefits from the previous one’s behaviors.